magento/devdocs/src/cloud/docker/docker-containers-service.md

 To prevent accidental data loss, the database is stored in a persistent **`magento-db`** volume after you stop and remove the Docker configuration.
 The next time you use the `docker-compose up` command, the Docker environment restores your database from the persistent volume.
 You must manually destroy the database volume using the `docker volume rm <volume_name>` command.

 You can inject a MySQL configuration into the database container at creation by adding the configuration to the `docker-compose-override.yml` file.
-Add the custom values using an included `my.cnf` file, or add the correct variables directly to the override file as shown in the following examples.
+Add the custom values by including a `my.cnf` file using a mount, or by copying the custom configuration file to the directory `.docker/mysql/mariadb.conf.d`.
+Also, you can add the correct variables directly to the override file as shown in the following examples.

 Add a custom `my.cnf` file to the `services` section in the  `docker-compose.override.yml` file: